 III.
-OBJECTIVE (Required): The goal of this research is to develop creative, state-of-the-art designs, including engineering plans, to retrofit at least four hydraulic culverts into desert tortoise crossings with low maintenance requirements.
-The culverts should be a grade 4 or 5 (utilizing the Clark County Desert Conservation Program's Culvert Inspection for the Purposes of Desert Tortoise Passage project rating system) and would otherwise require rip rap as an erosion control measure.
-At least one selected culvert should have steep entrance and/or steep outlet conditions, which tend to present the greatest challenges in providing a stable design that does not pose risks to desert tortoises.
+OBJECTIVE: The goal of this research is to develop creative designs, including engineering plans, to retrofit at least four hydraulic culverts along Nevada State Route 160 (SR 160) into desert tortoise crossings with low maintenance requirements.
+The selected culverts should be a grade 4 or 5 (utilizing the Clark County Desert Conservation Program's Culvert Inspection for the Purposes of Desert Tortoise Passage project rating system) and would otherwise require rip rap as an erosion control measure.
+It would be preferred that at least one selected culvert have steep entrance and/or steep outlet conditions, as these tend to present the greatest challenges in providing a stable design that does not pose risks to desert tortoises.

-The designs would preferably utilize common, non-proprietary materials that are durable against the harsh desert environment with high day-time heat, expected hydraulic flow energy, and high impact potential from abrasion and debris.
-The designs must also be durable against and tolerant of typical maintenance activities, not unreasonably hinder maintenance of the structure, and must not depend on the establishment of vegetation (i.e. turf reinforcement mats).
+The designs would preferably utilize common, non-proprietary materials that are durable against the harsh desert environment, expected hydraulic flow energy, and high impact potential from abrasion and debris.
+The designs must also be durable against and tolerant of typical maintenance activities, not unreasonably hinder maintenance of the structure, and must not depend on the establishment of vegetation (i.e., turf reinforcement mats).
+It is anticipated that any proposed designs will go through three review cycles, as necessary.
+While it is ideal for the project to be completed within a year of initiation, quality of ideas and designs are more important than a speedy project completion.

-Criteria for successful tortoise crossings need to be identified in a final document with text and engineering plans, which should outline culvert flow rates, topography, existing infrastructure, and other features.
+A report for each of the four selected culverts must be submitted with engineering plans detailing at least one design alternative and text which should outline culvert flow rates, topography, existing infrastructure, and other features.
 This research will study the strengths and weaknesses of new erosion control designs compared to the rip rap currently used in many high-flow tortoise crossings in District 1.